ratul-420/web-programming-1-homework/README.md

 ## How to Run

-- Open [GitHub Pages link here](https://github.com/ratul-420/web-programming-1-homework) in your browser.
+- Open (http://gamf4.nhely.hu/www/) in your browser.

 ## Special Instructions